What Are The Different Types Of Coffee Beans? Which Is The Best?

 Fun Fact: In 2019, Brazil produced about 7.8 billion pounds of coffee.
 That’s more than 35 pounds of coffee for each person living in the country!

-See also Best Coffee Bean For Espresso : 12 Flavors We Really Like!
+See also Best Medium Roast Coffee Beans : The 10 Flavors We Like!

 Do Different Coffee Origins Taste Different?